Jan-NWU/Resume-CV-JHM/README.md

   - Science
   - Information Technology
   - History

   During High school I was part of the Robotics group.
-The group used Legos robotics program and building blocks to complete challenges a\swell as an expo style project to be completed.
+The group used Legos robotics program and building blocks to complete challenges as well as an expo style project to be completed.
 Voortrekkers was the other main activity I was part of.
 This grew my love for nature and the South African culture.

+- NWU Potchefstroom

+  NWU Potchefstroom BSc in Science and Information Technology.

+  a student at the NWU Potchefstroom in South Africa Potchefstroom.

+  I started my studies believing that I would only like the programming aspects but soon realized that data analysis and information drew me closer to the world of Information Technology.

+  Using this newfound realization I focused on expanding my knowledge in the use and analysis of data to create information.

 ## Work Experience

 ## Projects